JCO-Digital/jco-web/readme.md

-# Jco
+# J&Co Digital Website

-A container for WordPress development.
+This is the repository for https://jco.fi and a docker container for local development.

-## Installation
-You will need docker, docker-compose, composer, node and npm to run the container.

-WordPress will be installed, and wp-content will be created in the project folder.